jayelm/gisting/README.md

 `compress.py` is well documented; use the `--help` flag for more details and browse the code to see how gist caching is done.
 If you're loading a FLAN-T5-XXL checkpoint, you do not need to supply `--base_llama_path`.

-> **Warning**: Gist compression is currently only supported for `batch_size = 1`.
+> [!NOTE] Gist compression is currently only supported for `batch_size = 1`.
 Larger batch sizes are mostly implemented in FLAN-T5-XXL, but I haven't checked correctness as carefully.
 For LLaMA-7B, larger batch sizes will require modifying the rotary position embedings to account for gist offsets [here](https://github.com/jayelm/gisting/blob/main/src/gist_llama.py#L115-L125).

 ## Training